Which car models can I charge with the go-e Charger?

 For tech-savvy users, the go-e Charger’s open API enables PV surplus charging via custom programming.
 This approach requires programming skills to ensure smooth communication between the inverter, Energy Management System, and the charger.

 With flexible electricity tariffs, your go-e Charger helps you save money by charging your car when electricity is cheapest.
 For charging with a flexible tariff, you will need a smart meter.
 If it is not already installed, contact your network operator.
-You should also switch from your current electricity provider to a provider whose electricity tariff is integrated into the go-e Charger.
+You should also switch from your current electricity provider to a provider whose electricity tariff is integrated into the go-e Charger app.
 In Austria, this could be, for instance, smartENERGY and Energie Steiermark.

 The actual charging process with a flexible tariff can be set via the go-e app.
 In “ECO mode,” the charger automatically checks real-time prices from your energy provider and only charges when the cost meets your settings.
-If you need your car charged for a specific trip, the “Next trip” mode ensures its battery is full on time while still picking the cheapest hours to save you money.
+If you need your car charged for a specific trip, the “Daily trip” mode ensures its battery is full on time while still picking the cheapest hours to save you money.

 No additional hardware is required for static load balancing with multiple charging stations.
 The charging stations can be combined into a load-balancing group via the app, allowing the stations to exchange data with each other via the cloud (Internet connection required).
 As a result, the performance of individual charging stations is automatically adjusted downwards or upwards depending on the number of vehicles being charged.
 Priorities for individual charging units can be set in the app.